 Jun 18, 2015; Chicago, IL, USA; Chicago Blackhawks centerJonathan Toews

-(88) lift the Stanley Cup trophy at the rally during the 2015 Stanley Cup championship rally at Soldier Field.
+(19) kisses the Stanley Cup trophy during the 2015 Stanley Cup championship rally at Soldier Field.
 Mandatory Credit: Matt Marton-USA TODAY Sports

 More from Blackhawk Up

 - Blackhawks: Three Noticeable Improvements in Comeback Win vs Blues

 - Blackhawks: Key Takeaways from 3-2 win over the Blues

 - Blackhawks: Grading Connor Murphy and a position comparison

 - Blackhawks: Shuffling the lines to try and spark offense at 5 on 5

 - These Lineup Changes could Solve the Blackhawks’ Scoring Problem